You're using a free limited version of DrugPatentWatch: Upgrade for Complete Access

 Mycolog-ii is a drug marketed by Delcor Asset Corp and Mylan and is included in three NDAs.

 The generic ingredient in MYCOLOG-II is nystatin; triamcinolone acetonide.
 There are eight drug master file entries for this compound.
-Eighteen suppliers are listed for this compound.
+Seventeen suppliers are listed for this compound.
 Additional details are available on the nystatin; triamcinolone acetonide profile page.

 AI Deep Research